blockmate-io/blockmate-php/docs/Api/AggregatedInfoApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $since = Wed Jan 01 01:00:00 CET 2020; // \DateTime | Set time from which the transactions will be get.
-The parameter is passed as-is to backend services.
-The default value is 30 days before the actual date or 30 days before the date specified in \"until\" parameter.
 $until = Sat Feb 01 01:00:00 CET 2020; // \DateTime | Set time to which the transactions will be get.
-The parameter is passed as-is to backend services.
 The default value is the actual date.
+$limit = 10; // float | Limit the number of the transactions in the response.
+Default page size is 50.
+$cursor = 'cursor_example'; // string | Specify on requesting the next page.
+Use the `page_cursor` from the previous response.
 $currency = USD; // string | Currency to convert to.
 $account_filter = 497f6eca-6276-4993-bfeb-53cbbbba6f08; // string | Filter results to only provided account.
 When omitted, it returns all transactions from all accounts.